 - There is generally low humidity.
 Relative humidity tends to be less than 20%.

 - There is a limited cloud cover.
-Much of the year is characterised by clear skies.
+Much of the year is characterized by clear skies.

 - There are high transpiration rates and evaporation rates.